urielmtz/active_touch/README.md

 # active_touch
-group of algorithms for active touch
+Group of algorithms for active touch

+Created on 13th October 2015